 Automated robots are not humans, they learn through patterns and duplicate results immaculately.
 This completely takes away the risk of human error associated with surgery.
 This possibility in itself makes this technology worth exploring and expanding.
 Additionally, semi-assisted systems like the Da Vinci surgical system, which have been in use for around a decade in the surgical space, have proven to be one of the safest, minimally invasive ways to conduct surgery.

-The benefits of surgical robots are abundant and evident, however, there are feasibility issues which can be worked upon with good UX practices.
+The benefits of surgical robots are abundant and evident, however, there are feasibility issues that can be worked upon with good UX practices.
 Even so, the evolution of UX in healthcare has resulted in the simplification of complex surgery and lower mortality rates already.